October 19, 2023

 Under certain circumstances, some individuals may automatically qualify for Producers Guild membership.

-Should they apply within two (2) years of it, those who have received a nomination in certain producing categories for the Oscars or the Producers Guild Awards can receive automatic membership.
+Should they apply within two (2) years of it, those who have received a nomination in a certain producing category for the Oscars or the Producers Guild Awards can receive automatic membership.
 However, ahead of applying for Producers Guild membership, interested individuals should contact the PGA to confirm that their specific nomination qualifies them.

 The Producers Mark can also provide automatic qualification for Producers Guild membership.
 Indicated by the lowercase letters “p.g.a.” after an individual’s name in the screen credits of a film,“the Mark” is a certification granted to those who perform a majority of the producing functions on a specific feature film.
+To receive the Producers Mark, potentially eligible producers must request it through a formal submission process and offer supporting evidence of their work.

 Any producer with Producers Marks on at least two (2) films with qualifying distribution automatically qualifies for Producers Guild Membership.